pieterAsit4u/travel-site/README.md

 choco install kdiff3

-## 2. Inroduction to version controll.
+## 2. Inroduction to version control.

 - What is Git?

 *Git* is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Git is easy to learn and has a tiny footprint with lightning fast performance.

-- Why do we use version controll?
+- Why do we use version control?

 Version control software keeps track of every modification to the code in a special kind of database.
 If a mistake is made, developers can turn back the clock and compare earlier versions of the code to help fix the mistake while minimizing disruption to all team members.